Random Selection without Repeat (aka Shuffle)

 While writing Naval Fight I wanted to have the easy computer opponent select a random position on the board grid every turn.

-After testing on the iPhone device it became apparent that this was terribly inefficient, and it was possible this loop could continue indefinitely.
-The next iteration I used an array of all possible positions that would be randomly selected from, but after a selection was used it was removed from this array.
+First I implemented a naive solution creating an array of all possible positions that would be randomly selected from, but after a selection was used it was removed from this array.

 validPositions = gridPositions.clone();